 Meanwhile, minimally invasive surgery, like an discectomy provides patients with a minimally-invasive, outpatient alternative.
 Minimally invasive surgeons are able to treat back and neck conditions through an incision about 5 millimeters long, which obviously reduces the risk of tissue damage, bleeding, infection, and scar tissue.
 Additionally, minimally invasive spine procedures do not require hospitalization, unlike traditional open back surgery.

-Before undergoing traditional open back surgery, contact the experienced team at Laser Spine Institute to learn more about the advantages of outpatient spinal procedures and for a free review of your MRI or CT scan.
-Not only do our procedures carry less risk, they also have a higher success rate than traditional open back surgery; more than 80 percent of patients report improvement at three months of their surgery at Laser Spine Institute, while some patients report improvement the same day of surgery .
+Before undergoing traditional open back surgery, contact the experienced team at Laser Spine Institute to learn more about the advantages of outpatient spinal procedures.
+Not only do our procedures carry less risk, they also have a higher success rate than traditional open back surgery; more than 80 percent of patients report improvement at three months of their surgery at Laser Spine Institute, while some patients report improvement the same day of surgery.
 A minimally invasive procedure at Laser Spine Institute may be just the thing you need to find relief from neck or back pain.